Protector of Aborigines: Queensland

+In 1933, the Protector of Aboriginals (Female) resigned and was not replaced.

 The Office was succeeded by the Director of Native Affairs Office on 12 October 1939 (after the Aboriginals Preservation and Protection Act 1939 and Torres Strait Islander Act 1939 were passed).
+Bleakley remained the head of this department until 1942.

-This was superseded by the Aboriginal and Island Affairs Department on 28 April 1966, (due to the passing of the Aboriginal and Torres Strait Islanders Affairs Act 1965).
+The department was superseded by the Aboriginal and Island Affairs Department on 28 April 1966, (due to the passing of the Aboriginal and Torres Strait Islanders Affairs Act 1965).

+The Aborigines Act 1971, in force from 1972 until 1984, legislated the conduct of Aboriginal reserves, and who was allowed to reside in them.

 On 16 Jan 1975 the name of the department was changed to the Aboriginal and Islander Advancement Department (AIAD).
 Previous administrations had emphasised protection and preservation of the Aborigines through assimilation into the broader white community; later a policy of equality with the white community was implemented whereby, instead of seeking "exemption" from the provision of the Act, people had to apply for a "Certificate of Entitlement" in order to come under the Act.

-The AIAD was abolished when the Community Services (Aborigines) Act 1984 and the Community Services (Torres Strait) Act 1984 were passed.
+The AIAD was abolished (and the Aborigines Act 1971 was repealed) when the Community Services (Aborigines) Act 1984 and the Community Services (Torres Strait) Act 1984 were passed.
+These acts later became the singular Aboriginal Communities (Justice and Land Matters) Act 1984 and later the Aboriginal and Torres Strait Islander Communities (Justice, Land and Other Matters) Act 1984 (which remains in force as of 2024).